esmini/esmini/Hello-World_coding-example/README.md

 Using a simple vehicle model this example demonstrates how a driver model can interact with the scenario, once again using the ```ExternalController```.

 Before heading into the application code we will prepare a scenario.
-Make a copy of ```slow-lead-vehicle.xosc``` and name it ```test-driver.xosc```.
+Download [test-drive.xosc](https://www.dropbox.com/s/h9uqj2la4sk2t2o/test-driver.xosc?dl=1) and put it in esmini/resources/xosc folder.

-Do the following steps:
+Now let's have a look inside it to see how to activate the ExternalController, which will prevent the DefaultController to interfere with the Ego vehicle and instead hand over exclusive control to our application.
+You can skip this and go to the C++ code example below if you're not interested in the controller setup.

-- Open test-driver.xosc for edit.
+- Open test-driver.xosc
-- Assign controller to the Ego vehicle.
-Put the following private action code in the Init section, under Ego
+- Look in the Init element.
+First the controller is assigned to the Ego vehicle.
 	```
 	<PrivateAction>
 	    <ControllerAction>